Adscore/php-common/README.md

 ## Integration

 Any questions you have with custom integration, please contact our support@adscore.com.
-Please remember that we do require adequate technical knowledge in order to be able to help with the integration; there are other integration methods which does not require any, or require very little programming.
+Please remember that we do require adequate technical knowledge in order to be able to help with the integration; there are other integration methods which do not require any, or require very little programming.